14. Armv7E-M bare-metal (hard-float)

 Please contact support if your use case demands fully optimized builds for a specific CPU configuration, or double-precision FPU support.

 The thumbv7em-none-eabihf Ferrocene target provides support for bare-metal ARMv7E-M processors with the T32 ISA, using the hard-float ABI with a single precision FPU.
 This includes the Arm Cortex-M4F and the single-precision variant of the Arm Cortex-M7F.
-The double-precision variant of the Arm Cortex-M7F is also supported but only single-precision operations will be executed on the FPU.
+The double-precision variant of the Arm Cortex-M7F is also supported, but only single-precision operations will be executed on the FPU.

 On this target, functions accepting f32 or f64 will have those arguments passed via FPU registers.
 For more information on the differences between the hard-float and soft-float ABIs, see the rustc book.